DMFT-evolution/DYNAMITE/docs/index.md

 - Outputs: HDF5 `data.h5` when available (datasets: `QKv`, `QRv`, `dQKv`, `dQRv`, `t1grid`, `rvec`, `drvec`) with attributes for parameters and time; otherwise binary with text summaries.

+## Typical workflow

+1) Pick or implement an EOM module defining the closures F, G for your model.
+2) Choose an interpolation grid (sizes and layout) balancing accuracy and speed.
+3) Select an integrator and tolerances; default adaptive RK54 usually works best initially.
+4) Run a short trajectory, inspect stability and estimated errors; adjust grid or tolerances.
+5) Launch production runs; use checkpoints and resume to extend time horizons.

 ## Where to go next

 - Installation notes: install.md (toolchain/CUDA arch selection)